jgehrcke/goeffel/README.md

 - Goeffel tries to not asymmetrically hide measurement uncertainty.
 For example, you might see it measure a CPU utilization of a single-threaded process slightly larger than 100 %.
 That's simply the measurement error.
-In other tooling such as `sysstat` it seems to be common practice to _asymmetrically_ hide measurement uncertainty by capping values when they are known to in theory not exceed a certain threshold
+In related tooling such as `sysstat` it seems to be common practice to _asymmetrically_ hide measurement uncertainty by capping values when they are known to in theory not exceed a certain threshold